dask/governance/code-of-conduct.md

   address, without explicit permission
 * Other conduct which could reasonably be considered inappropriate in a professional setting

-This list is not meant to be exhaustive, but merely to enumerate some common kinds of behaviors.

 ## Our Responsibilities